keturiosakys/zed-fp-studio/README.md

 # Fiberplane Studio extension for Zed

-Real runtime information for your LLM assistant queries.
+Runtime information for your LLM assistant queries.

 This extension adds the ability to query local traces from a running [Fiberplane Studio](https://github.com/fiberplane/fpx) instance and add them to your Zed Assistant context.